 Performing is an integral part of the CYS Performing Arts curriculum and students are given a variety of opportunities to demonstrate their skills to a wider audience.

 - A formal music concert is held each year in the Performing Arts Centre showcasing the choir, concert band and soloists.
-This is usually held in late term 3 or early term 4.

-Other regular musical events include:
+Other regular performance events include:

 - The School Musical: Held every other year, the school musical involves all R–8 students, a range of 9–12 students and many staff, both on and off–stage.